TristanSalles/CoastProc/src/docs/oceandata.rst

 * Analysing off-shore sydney wave buoy data from Australian Integrated Marine Observing System (IMOS) and historical NOAA WW3 model predictions for different locations.
 * Extract Ocean Radar dataset for Turquoise Bay from IMOS and plot them on a map.
 * Access via THREDDS protocol NetCDF forecast prediction dataset for Chesapeake bay (US) from FVCOM model, visualise it and extract relevant information.

+Download the practical documentation from Canvas website and answer the questions using the `Oceanforecast.ipynb` and `Waverider.ipynb` notebooks.

 Summary
 -----------